jemish8/Algorithms-2020fall/homeworks/Homework04.md

 ```

 ## Question 10 (programming)
-Compress [reddit_relationshipadvice_legaladvice_2000.txt](./reddit_relationshipadvice_legaladvice_2000.txt) using the Huffman's algorithm implemented below.
+The file [reddit_relationshipadvice_legaladvice_2000](./reddit_relationshipadvice_legaladvice_2000.txt) contains the texts of legal relationship advice obtained from Reddit.
+Compres the file using the Huffman's algorithm implemented below.
 Extend the code to read the file and write the compressed file.
 How will you verify that the codewords make sense?

 ----
 # Python implementation of the Huffman's algorithm